craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 > Standing at 3'9", Tiana wears a practical brown canvas cloak and a comparably large backpack.

 Tiana is a young gnome with practical experience in the field - under direct supervision, in a stable environment.
-She's brought along her familiar - a brown shepard dog named Compu.
+She's brought along her familiar - a brown shepherd dog named Compu.

 ## Roleplaying
 ###### "Present your evidence for this conclusion..."